PetMysteries

 Frequently asked

-Why does my cat wait by the door for me?
+Why does my cat sit by the door?

 One delightful pet mystery, every week